jkkummerfeld/slate/README.md

 - Look into the LAF format for data input / output
 - Show the set of available labels
 - Specify every chunk must be labeled, or only some
-- Move view independently of cursor
 - Be able to annotate with errors (creating new errors along the way) and then sort by label
+- Handling clusters (make the set visible)

 Internal:
 - What happens if we hit a word wider than the window?
 - At the moment spacing is being lost (e.g. intentional multiple spaces)
 - More intelligent calculation of view position (avoid dry runs)
 - Nicer argument, error, and logging handling
-- Don't re-render if there is no change to the view
-- Start the link line after the cursor and don't allow them to overlap
 - Saving both cursor and link for linking mode (in todo file) and reading similarly
-- Work out how to get brighter colours (cf vim)
 - Improve speed of jumping back down
 - For help, compose it out of a set of items, with line breaks changing when the screen is narrow

-TO think about:
-- Handling clusters (make the set visible)